qpfiffer/qpfiffer.com/wiki/mr2.markdown

 # WHITE MR2

 * [Confirming Rod Knock](https://www.youtube.com/watch?v=8Eyk7cRgYX0)
+    * It has rod knock.
+We tore off the oil pan and the crank journal was fucked.
+* Bleed brakelines so we can rotate the rear wheels

 I bought a white 1985 MR2 for $400.
 It doesn't run but it's hilarious.
 This is the cost breakdown, so far.